Media Studies

 Honors Program

 To be admitted to the honors program, a student must have attained at least a 3.5 grade-point average (GPA) overall in the University and a 3.5 GPA in the major.
 In order to be granted honors, a student must write a thesis which in the judgment of the thesis adviser is characterized by superior distinction.
-The honors program includes two courses: MEDIAST H194 and MEDIAST H195.
+The honors program comprises two courses: MEDIAST H194 and MEDIAST H195.
 For further information on the honors program, please see the program's website.

 Minor Program